pbar1/pbcloud/README.md

 - Why not K8s manifests?
   - Terraform enforces dependencies with its DAG - this does not happen when applying manifests in bulk from a directory.
 Using Terraform for all also helps cross-ecosystem resource support (ex, Cloudflare + Kubernetes)
 - Why not Helm?
   - Much has been said already on the merits of templating YAML.
+That said, I'll comsume Helm charts via the Terraform provider so as not to reinvent the wheel - I just won't write my own.
 - Why not Jsonnet?
   - Also tried that, and the lack of support was the main issue.
 It was cool, but has similar issues to CDK (ecosystem), _is_ ultimately just straight manifests (no DAG), and is only for K8s resources (ie, no cloud config).